Help us match you with local pros in your area

 Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like how large your home is, how easily accessible different sections are, and whether your technician finds any problems.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
-In Altus, you'll probably want to purchase a unit on the higher end of this range.
-For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.
+In Altus, you'll probably want to choose a unit that's on the higher end of this range.
+For a house over 1,000 square feet, central air will usually be more effective than window units for cooling.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Altus, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Altus, you might be able to make do with a lower-capacity furnace.

-Your HVAC company may have financing options via a third-party lender, or you may choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company might offer financing options via a third-party lender, or you may choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: